- Childhood Immunisation

 Phlebotomy (Blood testing)

 If you need a blood test as directed by your doctor or one of the nurses or for HIV, we offer a phlebotomy service at the practice.
-Just collect your form from reception and ask them to add you to the list and the phlebotomist will know you are waiting.
-The clinic runs from 8am to 1pm every weekday from Room 9 on the ground floor.
+Bookable appointments are available by phone, online or at the desk.

 The Westminster Talking Therapies Service offers psychological assessment and treatment if you suffer with depression and anxiety disorders.
 The treatments are based on Cognitive Behavioural Therapy (CBT).
 Various treatment options are offered including Guided Self-Help, Individual Therapy, Groups and Computerised CBT.
 The option best for you will be discussed with you according to your needs.
 As well as individual treatment we also offer groups and workshops on issues related to good mental health such as improving your sleep or assertiveness skills.
 You can be referred by your GP or you can refer yourself by filling in a form available from reception or by telephoning 030 333 0000.